Mishqah Parthiephal

 Mishqah Parthiephal (born 21 September 1989) is a South African actress, model and filmmaker.
-After her first film role in 2010, she primarily worked in television and advertising until 2015.
-Outside South Africa, she is best known for her role as the lawyer Priya Seghal in the CTV/Netflix series The Indian Detective.
+After her first film role in White Gold (2010), she primarily worked in television and advertising until 2015.
+She starred in the CTV and Netflix series The Indian Detective (2017) as well as the Kandasamys film series (2017–2023).

 Early life

-Born and raised in Verulam, just north of Durban, Parthiepal is Muslim of Indian descent on her father's side and Malay on her mother's.
+Born and raised in Verulam, just north of Durban, Parthiepal is Hindu of Indian descent.
 She attended Durban Girls' High School.
 She studied drama and media at the University of KwaZulu-Natal before moving to Johannesburg.

+Personal life

+Parthiephal gave birth to a son, Jude, in 2022.
+She currently resides in the USA.